Note: If you’re using a 5 quart stand-mixer, you can not double this recipe because it won’t fit.

 - Line the baking sheets with parchment paper.

 - Dump the chilled, rested dough out on to a cutting board and break it up into small chunks with your sturdy knife.
 A lot of recipies recommend a small scoop, but having broken several I can tell you the knife works much better.

 - Make small blobs of dough about the size of a golf ball and put 8 on each baking sheet.
 They should not be perfectly smooth and round.
 The “imperfections” make the edges interesting and crispier.

 - Put the sheet pans in the oven and bake until the edges are golden.
 This is about 12 minutes in my oven.
 Yours is probably different.

 - When baked, remove the sheet pan, and put the parchment paper with the cookies on the counter to cool.

 - Let the sheet pan cool off.
 If you leave the cookies on the sheet pan, they’ll bake too much while the pan is cooling.

 - When you’re ready to bake the next batch, use a cool cookie sheet.
 A hot or warm cookie sheet makes the dough melt before baking and will give you poor results.

 - Buy bars of really good chocolate, not chips or morsels.
-The chips are coated with something to make them not clump in the bag and aren’t great chocolate.
-If you’re going to all this trouble, you want really good chocolate and the kind of chunks you can get only by breaking up whole bars.
+The chips are coated with something to make them not clump in the bag and don’t work well.
+HErshey’s Special Dark chocolate works well.
+It’s not too sweet or too bitter.